MSECE Handbook

 The project track was created to build technical and professional skills for students preparing for careers in industry.
 Based on input from industrial advisors, career-relevant skills developed in this program include technical depth in a chosen field, familiarity with concepts in related technical areas, and effective communication/presentation competencies.
 Principles of teamwork/leadership, and business concepts, such as intellectual property and entrepreneurship/intrapreneurship, are included in this track.

-The unique feature of this track is the Ideas to Innovation project course sequence.
-Students in this track will select the concentration of Innovative Technologies-Professional Masters (INVT) in the plan of study.
+The unique feature of this track is the Concepts to Innovation project course sequence.
+Students in this track will have the concentration of Innovative Technologies-Professional Masters (INVT) in the plan of study.

 Core Course Requirement